LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 ### 12. Offload expensive calculation to several Coroutines

-The factorial calculation here is not performed by a single coroutine, but by an amount of coroutines that can be defined in the UI.
+The factorial calculation here is not performed by a single coroutine, but by a number of coroutines that can be defined in the UI.
 Each coroutine calculates the factorial of a sub-range.

 [[code viewmodel](app/src/main/java/com/lukaslechner/coroutineusecasesonandroid/usecases/coroutines/usecase12/CalculationInSeveralCoroutinesViewModel.kt)]
 [[code factorial calculator](app/src/main/java/com/lukaslechner/coroutineusecasesonandroid/usecases/coroutines/usecase12/FactorialCalculator.kt)]

 ### 13. Exception Handling

 This use case demonstrates different ways of handling exceptions using `try/catch` and `CoroutineExceptionHandler`.
-It also demonstrates when you should to use `supervisorScope{}`: In situations when you don't want a failing coroutine to cancel its sibling coroutines.
-In one implementation of this use case, the results of the successful responses are shown even tough one response wasn't successful.
+It also demonstrates when you should use `supervisorScope{}`: In situations when you don't want a failing coroutine to cancel its sibling coroutines.
+In one implementation of this use case, the results of the successful responses are shown even though one response wasn't successful.

 [[code](app/src/main/java/com/lukaslechner/coroutineusecasesonandroid/usecases/coroutines/usecase13/ExceptionHandlingViewModel.kt)]

 ### 14. Continue Coroutine execution when the user leaves the screen

-Usually, when the user leaves the screen, the `ViewModel` gets cleared and all the coroutines launched in `viewModelScope` get cancelled.
+Usually, when the user leaves the screen, the `ViewModel` gets cleared and all the coroutines launched in `viewModelScope` get canceled.
 Sometimes, however, we want a certain coroutine operation to be continued when the user leaves the screen.
 In this use case, the network request keeps running and the results still get inserted into the database cache when the user leaves the screen.
-This makes sense in real world application as we don't want to cancel an already started background "cache sync".
+This makes sense in real-world applications as we don't want to cancel an already started background "cache sync".

-You can test this behavior in the UI by clearing the database, then loading the Android version and instantly close the screen.
+You can test this behavior in the UI by clearing the database, then loading the Android version and instantly closing the screen.
 You will see in LogCat that the response still gets executed and the result still gets stored.
 The respective unit test `AndroidVersionRepositoryTest` also verifies this behavior.
 Check out this [blogpost](https://medium.com/androiddevelopers/coroutines-patterns-for-work-that-shouldnt-be-cancelled-e26c40f142ad) for details of the implementation.

 [[code viewmodel](app/src/main/java/com/lukaslechner/coroutineusecasesonandroid/usecases/coroutines/usecase14/ContinueCoroutineWhenUserLeavesScreenViewModel.kt)]